What is Brand Visibility, and Why is it Important?

 Are they looking for valuable content?

-Some of them are searching for the best products and prices, while others already know what they want to buy.
+Some are searching for the best products and prices, while others already know what they want to buy.

-That's why you need to map out their customer journeys and align your keywords with their intent.
+You need to map customer journeys and align your keywords with their intent.

 Most importantly, don’t focus on exact-match keywords.